Together we are shaping the future of business

-The Department of Accounting, Finance and Economics offers industry-recognised undergraduate and postgraduate programs in accounting, banking, business law, business statistics, economics, finance, financial planning and taxation.
+The Department of Accounting, Finance and Economics offers internationally recognised degrees in accounting, banking, business law, business statistics, economics, finance, financial planning and taxation.
 Our program allows you to major in one or more of these fields.

-Our close working relationships with industry representatives, professional bodies and industry leading research programs ensure students graduate with a highly relevant degree that is valued by employers.
+Our high-impact research, innovative approach and strong partnerships with industry will ensure you graduate with a highly relevant degree that is valued by employers.
 This enables you to contribute effectively in your chosen field and meet challenges facing both the domestic and the global business environment.

 Higher Degree Research

 We pride ourselves on supporting emerging scholars and actively involving them in the activities of the Department and our partner research centres.